vncsmyrnk/shell-utils/README.md

             # in your $HOME/.config/util/scripts directory
 ```

 The `util` command takes a name argument, which corresponds to the script you want to run from `$HOME/.config/util/scripts`.
-Any additional arguments should be explicitly passed after the end of command-line options (e.g. `$ util script -- arg1 arg2`).
+Additional arguments are automatically passed to the found script.

 ### Customization